 A quiet Sunday. a vicious assault.
 One man's resurrection is another's good luck

 When Alfie set out on his morning cycle ride, the last thing he expected was to be the only witness to attempted murder.
 He kept his head down while a weird sequence of events happened.
 The only person who knew what he saw was the perpetrator of the crime.
 And Alfie was easy to find.

 Suspenseful and gripping, the short story has a flavour of the series, and gives you a taste for ALFIE GOES TO THAILAND.

 You’ll want to read all the books.

-Smarting from an acrimonious divorce, he goes to a place where no one knows him, and attempts to rebuild his life.
+Driven to a place where no one knows him, the road to rebuilding his life is littered with potholes.

 A world in chaos.
 A fanciful dream.
 Split allegiance could lead to disaster.